 The low-cost carrier Lion Air is Indonesia's largest private carrier and Asia's first hybrid carrier which offers both economy and business-class seating.
 From Lion Air's base in Soekarno-Hatta International Airport in Jakarta, Lion Air flies to most Southeast Asian nations including Malaysia, Singapore, Vietnam, Thailand and even to Saudi Arabia.
 Lion Air operates scheduled passenger services on an extensive domestic network from Jakarta to over 60 destinations using brand new Boeings 737-900ER.

-Lion Air flies to over 59 destinations.
-Most Lion Air flights are for destinations in Indonesia but Lion Air has international flights to several other countries as well, like for example Malaysia and China.
-From its main base in Jakarta 423 flights depart every week.
+Lion Air flies to over 55 destinations.
+Most Lion Air flights are for destinations in Indonesia but Lion Air has international flights to several other countries as well, like for example Malaysia and Singapore.
+From its main base in Jakarta 845 flights depart every week.
 Many people who look for Lion Air tickets look for flights to Surabaya and Makassar.